7 Simple Steps to NDIS Registration

 The toughest step.

 Being an NDIS service-provider signals to participants you’re trustworthy and competent.
 So you must first prove you meet the standards of the National Quality and Safeguarding Framework (QSF).

-To do this, you’ll be required to generate extensive business documentation before you can be accepted for registration and pass compliance.
+To do this, you’ll be required to generate extensive business policies and processes before you can be accepted for registration and pass compliance.

-So there’s no need to try drafting your own, or pay thousands of dollars to a lawyer to write you multiple documents from scratch.
+So there’s no need to try drafting your own, or pay thousands of dollars to a lawyer to write you multiple policies and processes from scratch.

 As a subscriber to Centro CORE, you’ll also get careful, step-by-step guidance on NDIS registration and compliance – including how to complete the tricky self-assessment module.

 See the full list of tools and guidance available through Centro CORE

 Not sure if your current policies and processes are QSF compliant?
 Read about our Expert Policy Check here.